-Dawn Walus is the Chief Conservator at the Boston Athenæum.
-Previously, she worked as a book conservator at the Weissman Preservation Center, Harvard Library and has held conservation internships and positions at The Preservation Society of Newport County in Newport, RI; The Brooklyn Museum of Art; The New York Academy of Medicine; Rieger Art Conservation (Works on Paper) in New York City; and The Huntington Library, Art Collections, and Botanical Gardens in San Marino, CA. She received an Master of Art/Certificate of Advanced Study in art conservation from the Buffalo State College Art Conservation Graduate Program in 2009 and a Bachelor of Arts in studio arts from Rutgers University in 1995.
-She is a member of the American Institute for the Conservation of Historic and Artistic Works (AIC), the Guild of Book Workers, and the International Association of Museum Facility Administrators.
+Dawn received a Master of Art/Certificate of Advanced Study in Art Conservation from the Buffalo State College Art Conservation Graduate Program in 2009 and a Bachelor of Arts in studio arts from Rutgers University in 1995.
+Previously, she worked as a book conservator at the Weissman Preservation Center, Harvard Library and has held conservation internships and positions at The Preservation Society of Newport County in Newport, RI; The Brooklyn Museum of Art; The New York Academy of Medicine; Rieger Art Conservation (Works on Paper) in New York City; and The Huntington Library, Art Collections, and Botanical Gardens in San Marino, CA. She is a member of the Guild of Book Workers, The Society of Printers, a Professional Associate of the American Institute for Conservation, and is the Current Board Chair of the New England Conservation Association.

 Graham is a 2014 graduate of the Buffalo State College master’s program in art conservation.
 He served for three years as an Assistant Book Conservator at the Northeast Document Conservation Center (NEDCC).
 He was the 2014–2016 Conservation Fellow at Northwestern University Library and was previously a conservation intern at the Harvard University Weissman Preservation Center.
 In his artistic pursuits, Graham often focuses on dynamic sculptural and mechanical elements, and enjoys merging these features with innovative book structures.